rt007/rt007/README.md

 I'm a technology researcher based in Dublin, working at the intersection of **digital twins**, **AI**, and **smart cities**.
 My research is conducted in collaboration with Dublin Fire Brigade, Dublin City Council, and Bentley Systems, with a focus on translating emerging technologies into real-world operational and societal benefits.

-When I'm not researching, I build things — from AI-powered web apps to Android utilities to interactive personal tools.
-I'm also a lifelong learner, an avid reader, and occasional podcaster.
+When I'm not researching, I build things - from AI-powered web apps to RC bots to interactive tools.
+I'm also a lifelong learner, an avid reader, and a sports enthusiast.

 ---